mcmahog1/ReadMe_Imputation/README.md

 ###*Answer 4:*

-These 0's represent the first listed allele (column 4) and the 1's represent allele 1 (column 5).
+These 0's represent the first listed allele (column 4) and the 1's represent the second listed allele (column 5).
 Each sucessive pair of digits in each row represent a pair of genotypes (either 00, 01, 11) for one subject in the reference panel.
 Each column, (starting from column 6) represents a haplotype and each pair of successive columns represents two phased haplotypes of a subject.

 ###*Answer 5:*